How are Programs on the CEBC Reviewed?

 How are Topic Areas Chosen?

-Numerous topic areas are relevant to child welfare; therefore, the CEBC Advisory Committee is consulted annually to determine the topic areas that will be added to the website during the grant’s next fiscal year.
+The CEBC Advisory Committee is consulted annually and asked to assist in determining the next topic areas that will be added to the website.
 Once those topic areas are chosen, a topic expert for each area is recruited with the consultation of the CEBC Scientific Panel.
 CEBC staff works closely with each topic expert to draft a clear definition of the topic area.

 How are Programs within the Topic Areas Chosen?

 Once the definition of the topic area is finalized, the topic expert generates a list of potential programs for the topic area.
-CEBC staff also conducts an extensive literature search at the same time to see what programs could be in the topic area.
+At the same time, CEBC staff also conducts an extensive literature search to identify potential programs for the topic area.
 The lists are then combined and reviewed with the topic expert and a final list is created.
-All programs listed on the CEBC website are included in one or more of the topic areas highlighted on the website.

 How is the Information about the Program Obtained?